CelesNeba/Financial-ETL-pipeline-and-dashboard/README.md

 ### ETL Orchestration & Scheduling

-* Use Airflow: schedule daily ingestion, dbt models run after load, and tests.
+* Use Windows task scheduler: schedule daily ingestion, dbt models run after load, and tests.

 * Track DAG run statuses & SLAs.
 #### At this stage of Orchestration & Scheduling, we are making our ETL workflow automatic, reliable, and monitorable.